 Only mum, dad or guardian can make the name change.
 If there's a baptism involved, the minister who performed the baptism may also be required to provide a form.

-Mum reveals why she changed her baby’s name
+'No one could remember it and no one could pronounce it': one mum reveals why she changed her baby's name

 Mum-to-be Carri Kessler from Maryland, USA, was certain she had the name for her baby girl totes sewn up.